marianmeres/jay/README.md

 ### The JSON

-All documents are serialized to the filesystem as well-formatted JSON files.
-Every document json file can be safely edited by hand if needed (with one note, that server must be restarted afterwards).
+_Jay_ is a json files writer -- all documents are serialized to the filesystem as well-formatted json files.
+Every document json file can be safely edited by hand if needed.
+It should also be noted, that the raw json files are not statically served but are always processed (to be able to respect schema and more...).

 Additionally, asset source files are efficiently stored in a separate configured directory.
 Images are treated with special care out of the box.

 ### The Naive

-_Jay_ maintains all documents in memory, with serialization to disk occurring only during write operations.
+_Jay_ is an honest yet a bit naive servant -- it maintains all documents in memory, with serialization to disk occurring only during write operations.
 This design choice results in high performance but limits scalability.

-For managing a vast number of documents, handling numerous concurrent write operations, or distributing multiple instances across multiple nodes, alternative solutions should be considered.
+For managing a vast number of documents, or the need to spawn multiple server instances across multiple nodes, alternative solutions should be considered.

+## What is the use case?

+When you may not have access to a DB on the server but still need to reliably read/write some data...
+When you may want to bundle (and to version) your schemas and data in a git repo instead of worrying about DB backups and SQL migrations...

+When you simply need a tiny and easy-to-configure, yet still reliable REST API with GUI for whatever data driven needs.

-## GUI
+## The admin GUI

-_Jay_ comes bundled with it's brother _Joy_ -- a nice modern admin GUI, mounted on the `/admin/` path by default.
+_Jay_ comes bundled with it's brother _Joy_ -- a modern admin GUI, mounted on the `/admin/` path by default.
 This GUI is an ongoing work-in-progress (currently in an alpha stage) and is not open source.

-## Use case

-You may not have access to a DB on the server but still need to reliably read/write some data...
-You may want to version your schemas and data in a git repo instead of worrying about DB backups and SQL migrations...
-You may want to generate some static but data driven output locally (e.g. generate static website)...

-You simply may need a tiny and easy-to-configure yet still reliable REST API with GUI for whatever data driven needs.

 ## Installation (quick start)